 - Have proficiency in the language appropriate to your research location.

 - Plan to conduct at least 21 full-time days of research in the field and a maximum of four months.*

 - Be registered for spring semester prior to travel and the fall semester after your return.

 *Most students spend 6-8 weeks in the field during the UArizona Summer Term (mid-May to mid-August).

 How to Apply

-Please click on the link below to read detailed instructions about how to prepare for and submit the online application:
+The 2024 application is now open!
+Please click on the link below to read detailed instructions and submit the application.

-The online application will ask for the following documents:
+The application will ask for the following documents:

 - Project narrative and budget

 - Letter from a contact in the field or letter of institutional affiliation (OPTIONAL)